jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 This means the module is now loaded.
 You can also confirm this by running `lsmod | grep "xt_set"`.

 Ensure to change the kernel version in the `insmod` command to whatever kernel source it was built from as stated in the repo.
 The kernel module is versioned by kernel source because its important to keep track of what Linux kernel base source its come from.
 You can mostly get away with using a kernel module that is from a slightly different sublevel, but in most cases not an entirely different kernel version altogether.
+It is recommended to compile any kernel module against the same kernel source and sublevel relative to your firmware build to avoid instability and potentially random reboots.

 JFFS storage is better for kernel modules as its a storage partition available early in the boot process.
 Alternatively you can also use /opt but you may have to delay executing code related to this module till a bit later on in the boot process, to ensure the USB device holding the /opt mountpoint is available.